How to get rid of a sinus infection in 24 hours

 Fever: A sinus infection can result in a low-grade fever, though a high fever is less common.

-Headache: Pain in the sinuses, particularly in the frontal and eye regions, often leads to headaches.
+Headache-in relation to-How to get rid of a sinus infection in 24 hours: Pain in the sinuses, particularly in the frontal and eye regions, often leads to headaches.

 Fatigue: Feeling tired and sluggish is a frequent sign of illness, and sinus infections are no exception.